-Through a series of votes, the council approved a set of proposals to proceed with two major studies -- one looking at downtown's capacity for new development and another focusing on garages and considering new parking facilities.
-The council also directed staff to consider zoning revisions to address parking impacts of new developments, pursue additional bike-parking stations and consider a variety of shorter-term solutions such as loading zones around residential areas.
+Through a series of votes, the council agreed to proceed with two major studies — one looking at downtown's capacity for new development and another focusing on garages and considering new parking facilities.
+The council also directed staff to consider zoning revisions to stem parking problems resulting from new development, pursue additional bike-parking stations and consider a variety of shorter-term solutions such as loading zones around residential areas.

 While the measures are unlikely to satisfy the downtown residents looking for immediate fixes, council members agreed that they are a good start to what promises to be a long and complex search for solutions.
 Mayor Yiaway Yeh called the Tuesday actions "the start of what I know is a significant undertaking."